chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 ```

 Here is what happens: First, we tell Slim we are setting up a HTTP GET Route
-`cars/`.
+`/cars`.
 We add paramaters `$app` and `$db` to tell Slim to use the Slim app and
 NotORM database library.
 We then create an empty cars array and loop through the
 database getting all cars.
 Finally, we set the repsonse header to JSON and echo
 the cars array as a JSON object.
 If you hit `http://localhost/your-app/cars` in
 your browser, you should now see all the cars in the database as JSON.

-Alternativly, we can use cURL to test the GET request.
+Alternatively , we can use cURL to test the GET request.
 Pull up your terminal
 and type:

 ```